sinoroc/kb/src/python/working.rst

 ------------------------------------

-The scripts that are installed in a virtual environment (with *setuptools* at least) get a shebang with the full path to the Python interpeter from the virtual environment.
+The scripts that are installed in a virtual environment (with *setuptools* at least) get a shebang with the full path to the Python interpreter from the virtual environment.
 So there is no need to activate the virtual environment to call such scripts.